renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitAuthor

 RFC5322-compliant string if you wish to customise the git author for commits.
+If you need to transition from one git author to another, put the old gitAuthor into `RENOVATE_LEGACY_GIT_AUTHOR_EMAIL` in environment.
+Renovate will then check against it as well as the current git author value before deciding if a branch has been modified.

 ## gitPrivateKey